cosmos72/hyperluminal-mem/README.md

 Basic usage
 -----------

-Hyperluminal-DB offers the following Lisp types, macros and functions, also documented in the sources - remember `(describe 'some-symbol)` at REPL.
+Hyperluminal-DB offers the following Lisp types, constants, macros and functions, also documented in the sources - remember `(describe 'some-symbol)` at REPL.

 - `MADDRESS` is the type of raw memory pointers.
-   It is currently an alias for `cffi-sys:foreign-pointer`
+   It is currently an alias for the type `cffi-sys:foreign-pointer`

+- `MEM-WORD` is the type of a word of raw memory.
+   It is normally autodetected to match the underlying CPU registers, i.e. `mem-word` is normally `(unsigned-byte 32)` on 32-bit systems, `(unsigned-byte 64)` on 64-bit systems, and so on... but it is also possible to override such autodetection and configure it manually.
+   See the section **File Format and ABI** below for details.

+- `+MSIZEOF-WORD+` is a constant equal to the number of bytes in a word.
+   It is autodetected to match the definition of `mem-word`.

+- `MEM-SIZE` is a type: it represents the length of a raw memory block, counted in words (not in bytes).
+Used by all the functions that manipulate raw memory in units of `mem-words` - which means most Hyperluminal-DB functions.

+   For the curious, in practice it is `(unsigned-byte 30)` on 32-bit systems, `(unsigned-byte 61)` on 64-bit systems, and so on...

-- `MALLOC` allocates raw memory and returns a raw pointer to it.
+- `(MALLOC n-bytes)` allocates raw memory and returns a raw pointer to it.
-   Needed because almost all the functions below operate on raw memory.

-   It is actually a simple alias for the function `cffi-sys:%foreign-alloc` and it is equivalent to the `malloc()` function found in C/C++ languages.
+   It is actually a simple alias for the function `(cffi-sys:%foreign-alloc n-bytes)` and it is equivalent to the `malloc(n-bytes)` function found in C/C++ languages.

    Definition: